cmv/cmv-app/README.md

 ## Customize:
 * Use the ConfigurableViewerJSAPI\js\config\viewer.js file to customize your own map layers, task urls and widgets.

-## Notes:
-* This is the beginning of a viewer, it in no way represents a complete solution and is intended for well versed JS developers as a starting point.
-* If there is a feature you would like to request, add it to the projects [trello board](https://trello.com/b/TjjipGmV/configurable-map-viewer) for consideration.
-* This app demonstrates best practices of OO programing in dojo and JS, using modular design and classes.

 ## Widgets Included:
 * Base Maps